internet-czas-dzialac/rentgen/README.md

 2. Click _This Firefox_ tab
 3. Click _Load Temporary Add-on..._ button
 4. Pick the zip archive from last step of build process.

+## Issue tracker

+Link to issue tracker on our Discourse instance: https://forum.internet-czas-dzialac.pl/c/rentgen-issue-tracker

+Each issue will be reviewed and moved to an internal issues list of our Gitea instance: https://git.internet-czas-dzialac.pl/icd/rentgen/issues.
+We use Gitea and most likely in the future with the federalization of Gitea, we will be able to let users in to report issues directly from the Gitea site.

 ## Screenshots